The Empty Man

 Cave Skeleton V02

 David loved my first sketch but wondered if there was a way to justify the arms being in such a position that it might have been holding, and even playing, a flute.
-David is a fan of Polish painter Zdzislaw Beksinski and sent me some of his paintings for reference.
+David is a fan of Polish painter Zdzislaw Beksinski and mentioned some of his paintings for reference.
 He also mentioned the Space Jockey in Alien.
-I used those inspirations and tried to add my own spin to it.
+I used those inspirations and added my own spin to it.

 Skeleton 3D Concept